vudat96/omegleClone/README.md

-# OmegleMeet - Open Source Random Video Chat App
+# OmegleClone - Open Source Random Video Chat App

 OmegleMeet is a real-time video chat app inspired by Omegle.
 It allows users to connect with strangers for live video calls and text chats.